Setting up a record-keeping system

 - Emails

 Keep all business records for at least three years.
 Depending on the type of record, you may need to keep it longer.
-It's a good idea to keep all tax records for up to seven years, just in case, especially if you claimed a loss on your taxes.
+It's a good idea to keep all tax records for up to seven years, especially if you claimed a loss on your taxes.

 Accounting documents, like invoices and checks, should be kept for five years.
 Payroll records and time cards should be kept for three to seven years.
 Nonprofits or corporations that have audit reports should keep those records indefinitely.
-Annual statements should also remain in your records indefinitely.
+Annual statements should be kept indefinitely.

-It can be helpful to create a record retention schedule outlining how long you're keeping of each document, such as the following example:
+It's helpful to create a record retention schedule outlining how long you're keeping each document, like the following example:

 | Document | Retention Time |